Charity51/alx-pre_course/0x01-git/README.md

-we have created a new directory called  0x01-git in your alx-pre_course repo
+creating a directory and file inside my alx-pre_course repo